-GED Testing Service introduces a new exciting possibility: taking the GED® test online at home.
+GED Testing Service has introduced a new exciting possibility: taking the GED® test online at home.

 Thanks to online proctoring, students will be able to take the GED test in the privacy of their homes.
 There will be no need to go to an authorized GED testing center.

-In the spirit of #RebuildingAmerica, GED Testing Service began a pilot project to allow students to pass the GED test remotely.
+In the spirit of #RebuildingAmerica, GED Testing Service began to allow students to pass the GED test remotely.

-The Online Proctored GED testing is now possible after a successful pilot that took place from the end of May till the end of July.
-After that, the final decisions will be announced.
+Online Proctored GED testing is now possible after a successful pilot that took place from the end of May till the end of August.

-It’s expected that the online proctoring method will be a standard and an alternative to testing in a physical test center.
+The online proctoring (O.P.) testing method is now standard and an alternative to testing in-person at a physical test center.

 Keep reading to get all details of this excellent news.